CBD oil for cats

 Animal-appropriate formulation and concentration

-- No artificial flavorings, alcohol, or essential oils – many of them (e.g. peppermint, xylitol, tea tree oil) are for cats toxic.
+- No artificial flavorings, alcohol, or essential oils – many of them (e.g., peppermint, xylitol, tea tree oil) are toxic.

-- Suitable carrier oils: MCT oil is usually well tolerated; some products also use salmon oil (to promote acceptance).
+- Suitable carrier oils: MCT oil is usually well tolerated; some products also use salmon oil (promotes acceptance).

 - Concentration adjusted: Products for animals usually contain 2–4% CBD – Human oils with 10–20% are overdosed and difficult to dose precisely.